atilagulers/generate-expresss-server/README.md

 ## Quick Start

-The quickest way to get started with express is to utilize the executable `express(1)` to generate an application as shown below:
+The quickest way to build express app

 Create the app: